 Alaska State Parks public use cabin reservations usually can only be made through ReserveAmerica.com.

 Here are the simple steps you can follow to reserve a public use cabin on Reserve America:

-- On the Reserve America site, search “Alaska” in the search bar;
+- On the new Alaska Reserve America site, click the “Make Reservations” tab;

 - Change the drop-down for ‘Interested in’ to ‘Camping & Lodging’;